Dynkin automorphism actions on Gaudin algebras: Generalized Gaudin algebras

 The Feigin-Frenkel center possesses a beautiful structure.
 First of all, there are derivations $\tau=-\partial_t$ and $t\tau=-t\partial_t$ on $U(\widehat\g_-)$, which restrict to derivations on $\mathfrak z(\widehat \g)$.
 The derivation $t\tau$ acts on $U(\widehat\g_-)$ diagonalizably with integral eigenvalues, hence induces gradings on $U(\widehat\g_-)$ and $\mathfrak z(\widehat \g)$.

 Let us recall the structure of the $G$-invariant polynomials on $\g$: \begin{theorem}[Chevalley's theorem, \cite{Ko}, \cite{Ch}] Let $\h$ be a Cartan subalgebra of a reductive Lie algebra $\g$ and $W$ be the corresponding Weyl group.
 Then the restriction map $S(\g^*)^G\to S(\h^*)^W$ is an isomorphism.
-Moreover, $S(\g^*)^G$ is a polynomial ring in homogeneous generators and for any system of its homogeneous generators $P_1,\ldots, P_l$ of respective degrees $d_1\le d_2\le\ldots\le d_l$ the following is true: \begin{enumerate} \item $l=\mathrm{rk}\,\g$ and $d_i$ don't depend on the choice of generators. \item $\sum_id_i=\dim \b$, where $\b$ is any Borel subalgebra of $\g$. \end{enumerate} \end{theorem}
+Moreover, there exist algebraically independent homogeneous polynomials $P_1,\ldots, P_l\in S(\g^*)^G$ that generate $S(\g^*)^G$.
+For any such choice of $P_1,\ldots, P_l$ of respective degrees $d_1\le d_2\le\ldots\le d_l$ the following is true: \begin{enumerate} \item $l=\mathrm{rk}\,\g$ and $d_i$ don't depend on the choice of generators. \item $\sum_id_i=\dim \b$, where $\b$ is any Borel subalgebra of $\g$. \end{enumerate} \end{theorem}

 The generalization of this result for $\mathfrak z(\widehat\g)$ is the following: \begin{definition} Let $l$ be the rank of $\g$.
 A set of homogeneous elements $S_1,\ldots, S_l\in \mathfrak z(\widehat \g)$ is called a {\bfseries complete set of Segal-Sugawara vectors} if $\mathfrak z(\widehat \g)$ is a polynomial algebra over $\C$ freely generated by $\tau^kS_i$ for $i=1\ldots l$ and $k\ge 0$. \end{definition} \begin{theorem}[Feigin-Frenkel theorem] A complete set $S_1,\ldots,S_l$ of Segal-Sugawara vectors exists for every reductive Lie algebra $\g$.
 Moreover, the list of degrees of $S_1,\ldots,S_l$ coincides with the list of degrees of homogeneous invariant generators of $S(\g)^\g$. \end{theorem} \begin{proof} Follows from the discussion before (5.3) in \cite{FFT}. \end{proof}